ericfortis/mockaton/README.md

   })
 }
 ```
-The selected cookie, which is the first key by default, is sent in every
+The selected cookie, which is the first one by default, is sent in every
 response in a `Set-Cookie` header.
 If you need to send more
 cookies, inject them globally in `config.extraHeaders`.